 Especially when it comes to coordinating real estate transactions!

 Nicole Baird is my transaction coordinator.
 I have a Cracker Jack team that helps me provide the best possible customer service to our clients.
 As a real estate transaction coordinator, Nicole keeps the entire buying and selling process on track.
 If you buy or sell a home, you do not want to work with an inexperienced person.
 Nicole is anything but inexperienced.
 It’s her job to make sure all the “Ts” are crossed and “Is” dotted.
-I don’t know anyone who understands the required documents, signatures and information needed for a smooth closing better than Nicole.
+I don’t know anyone who understands the required documents, signatures, and information needed for a smooth closing better than Nicole.

 It’s not enough to understand the legalities of variable transactions.
 She has to know the deadlines for every single document in her files; and, she has to execute each one on time (every time).
 In order to do that, she maintains regular contact with clients and constantly keeps them updated so nobody feels lost in the process.
-Mishandled real estate transactions can literally costs thousands.
+Mishandled real estate transactions can literally cost thousands.

 Nicole is a bulldog and she just gets things done.